Juan Roque

-Juan Armando Roque (born February 6, 1974) is a former American college and professional football player who was an offensive tackle in the National Football League (NFL) and Canadian Football League (CFL).
-He played college football for Arizona State University, and earned All-American honors.
-A second-round pick in the 1997 NFL Draft, he played professionally for the NFL's Detroit Lions and then the CFL's Toronto Argonauts.
+Juan Armando Roque (born February 6, 1974) is an American former professional football player who was an offensive tackle in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Arizona State Sun Devils, and earned consensus All-American honors.
+A second-round pick in the 1997 NFL draft, he played professionally for the NFL's Detroit Lions and then the CFL's Toronto Argonauts.
 Roque was a color analyst for Fox Sports Arizona's broadcasts of Arizona State football games.

-Early years
+Early life

 Roque was born on February 6, 1974, in San Diego, California, to Armando and Maria Roque.
 Shortly after Juan's birth, Armando and Maria moved to the Roques' native Mexico, living in Coatzacoalcos, Veracruz.
 When Juan was three, the Roques returned to the United States and eventually resided in Ontario, California.

 Roque attended Ontario High School and played on its offensive line.
 Coming out of high school, Roque was recruited by numerous colleges; these included USC and Washington State.
 Initially Roque verbally committed to USC but withdrew the commitment and decided to sign his letter of intent with Arizona State University to play for incoming head coach Bruce Snyder.
 Roque was initially recruited as a defensive lineman.